What is Internal Medicine?

 When you are in the hospital, I use all the resources available to us to make sure that a hospitalization goes as smoothly as possible.
 I know my patient’s history, I know exactly who and when to consult in the hospital when needed.
 When I was training, Internal Medicine, as a specialty, was trained to take care of patients in the office and in the hospital, to provide the continuity necessary to make transitioning to and from different levels of care successful and safe.
 Today, the inpatient part of the specialty is being transitioned to hospitalists.
 You and I will use the hospitalists who are physically in the hospital all day and night to give you the smoothest possible stay.
 I will still be there for you.

 I also try to use the power of today’s information technologies to maximize my interactions with my patients.
 Electronic medical records, digital prescribing, online communication, even FaceTime visits, are particularly useful in giving patients the access to me that they want.

 I love my job.
-I may not be a fireman, but I am helping people.
-But most of all, I love the interesting and unique people who come to me every day to tell me about their lives and let me help them live healthier.
+Most of all, I love the interesting and unique people who come to me every day to tell me about their lives and let me help them live healthier.
 If you are interested in joining my practice, I would be happy to meet with you.